Kevferbz/Java-Exercises/README.md

-# This is my Java Exercises for learing java
+# This is my Java Exercises for learning java
 ## Also dont forget to check out some of my projects as well